nelsonclaire/CV/README.md

 ## Hobbies

 Travelling, reading, escape rooms, jigsaw puzzles.
+I am involved in the administration of our local Scouting Group and I am on the PTFA committee for my son's secondary school.